drmingdrmer/vim-tabbar/README.md

 Clean and quick tab-bar for VIM.

-It displays shortened buffer names in the top row of window.
+Names of opened buffer are shortened and shows on the top row of window.

-Tab button is rendered with one of these three highlight:
+Tab button uses one of these three highlight for different states:

 -   `TabLineFill`: inactive buffer(**grey text on cyan background**).
 -   `TabLine`: in one of the windows but not focused(**white text on dark cyan background**).